Baaaaam/FCCI/LEXICON.md

 ## Output

+### Direct output

-An output is composed by raw data calculated by the model according to input and hypothesis of the scenario.
+An direct output is composed by raw data calculated by the model according to inputs.

+### Indirect output

+Indirect outputs are all data calculated from direct output after one or several operations.

 ## Design of experiment

 Design Of Experiment is the range of variation for Input variables and parameters

 ## Metric

-  Understandable values
+  A metric defines a set of observables with associated unit.